PacketTotal/PacketTotal-SDK/README.md

 ## Basic Usage

-The SDK ships with a library for interacting with the PacketTotal API, as well as a script to provide easy access to this library.
+The SDK ships with a library for interacting with the PacketTotal API, as well as a [script](/scripts) to provide easy access to this library.

-### Retrieving Usage Information
+### Retrieving API Usage Information

 ##### Via packettotal commandline